Azure/aztk/docker-image/README.md

 # Docker Image Gallery
-Azure Thunderbolt uses Docker containers to run Spark.
+Azure Distributed Data Engineering Toolkit uses Docker containers to run Spark.

 Please refer to the docs for details [how to select a docker-repo at cluster creation time](../docs/12-docker-image.md).